chinapedia/wikipedia.abstract.en/Page/Tasmania.md

 Ecology

-Hellyer_Gorge,_Tasmania.jpgs in Hellyer Gorge, to the northeast of Savage River National Park]] Tasmanian_Devil_resting.jpgs are nocturnal, they like to rest in the sun.
+s in Hellyer Gorge, to the northeast of Savage River National Park]] s are nocturnal, they like to rest in the sun.
 Scarring from fighting is visible next to this devil's left eye.]]

 Geographically and genetically isolated, Tasmania is known for its unique flora and fauna.